coezbek/office-automation-excel2word-document-properties/README.md

-# Excel2Word - Poor Man's Office Automation using Document Properties
+# Excel2Word - Office Automation using Document Properties

 Generic way to put excel content into word documents as document properties (VBA)